 If you are looking to move your goûter up a notch, check out my list of favorite after-school snack ideas.

 And there you have it, a few tips to snack like an expert (or rather a Frenchman).
-What are your favorite snack ideas?
-Comment below and let me know.
+If you enjoyed that article, you can find more French snack ideas with recipes here.

 Did you enjoy that article?
 Save it for later!